AppFlowy-IO/AppFlowy-Plugins/packages/appflowy_editor_plugins/lib/src/video_block/instructions.md

 </manifest>
 ```

-_Note: You don't need to be able to read media/external storage if you don't intend to allow for file reads._

 If you do need to read from file, you will additionally have to handle requesting permission from the user to do so.
-We recommend to use the package [Permission Handler]() to achieve this.
+We recommend to use the package [Permission Handler](https://pub.dev/packages/permission_handler) to achieve this.

 See example: